kurtmckee/listparser/docs/reference/list-url.rst

 lists[i].url
 ============

 The URL of the subscription list.
-There is currently no normalization of the subscription list URL beyond the stripping of whitespace.
+There is no normalization of the subscription list URL beyond the stripping of whitespace.

-This key is guaranteed to exist.

 ..  rubric:: Comes from